Obscuromics/cyperids/README.md

 #### satellite_windows.py
 Uses CAP results, a csv file of chromosome lengths, and a text file with the CAP repeat class names of the candidate centromeric satellites (see /data) in order to score, for each 5 kb window along the chromosome, the overlap of a candidate centromeric satellite array.

+#### TE_CDS_windows.py
+Creates augmented versions of the csv files produced with satellite_windows.py to include CDS and TE overlap from Helixer and RepeatModeler annotations.

 #### oligocentromere_enrichment_and_decay.R
 Takes scores of CDS overlap, TE overlap, and candidate centromeric satellite overlap of 5 kb windows from each species (see /data/window-data) and calculates and visualises TE enrichment and gene decay with proximity to the centromeres.